RekhaLeelara/RegExTutorial/Develop/gist-template.md

 console.log(phoneNo);

 ### Flags

+A flag is an optional parameter to a regex that modifies its behavior of searching.
+A flag is denoted using a single lowercase alphabetic character.
+The following are flag types and definitions.

+Flag	Name	Modification
+i	Ignore Casing	Makes the expression search case-insensitively. g	Global	Makes the expression search for all occurrences. s	Dot All	Makes the wild character . match newlines as well. m	Multiline	Makes the boundary characters ^ and $ match the beginning and ending of every single line instead of the beginning and ending of the whole string. y	Sticky	Makes the expression start its searching from the index indicated in its lastIndex property. u	Unicode	Makes the expression assume individual characters as code points, not code units, and thus match 32-bit characters as well.

 ### Grouping and Capturing
 Capturing groups are a way to treat multiple characters as a single unit.
 They are created by placing the characters to be grouped inside a set of parentheses.
 Groups use the ( ) symbols (like alternations, but the | symbol is not needed).
 They are useful for creating blocks of patterns, so you can apply repetitions or other modifiers to them as a whole.
 In the pattern ([a-x]{3}[0-9])+, the + metacharacter is applied to the whole group.
 Some of the sample groups given below: